-Figure 14: Still from Huel Promotional Video
+Figure 13: Still from Huel Promotional Video

-One telling example from today are complete foods, or meal replacements.
-Most commonly in the form of a powder meant to be mixed with water, these products allegedly contain all necessary nutrients, and can thus replace normal meals.
-Meal replacements target young professionals who can't find the time, or desire, to prepare and consume a traditional meal throughout the day, a situation many can relate to.
-By consuming a shake for breakfast and lunch, one does not have to sacrifice time, or nutritional value, in order to be able to keep going about their daily work.
+and lunch, one does not have to sacrifice time, or nutritional value, in order to be able to keep working.
 The companies producing these products, largely startups owned by technology entrepreneurs, promote them as solutions to a large variety of problems: lack of time, inconvenience of cooking, food voids, which is all the times one doesn't have direct access to a meal when hungry, world hunger, climate change, etc.

-In my research of meal replacements I looked at the development of the brand Soylent, the first one of its kind.
+In my research, I followed the development of the brand Soylent, the first one of its kind.
 The product was developed in Silicon Valley by a couple of computer scientists.
 They were all young white males with no cooking experience, who were surviving on frozen fast food, and were frustrated by the quality of their meals and the time it took away from their day (Widdicombe, 2014).
-Taking the approach of an engineer in a social vacuum, they came to the conclusion that traditional nutrition is very inefficient.
+Taking the approach of an engineer in a social vacuum, they came to the conclusion that traditional nutrition is inefficient.
 The best way to go about this, according to them, is by reducing food to its most basic elements.
 This comes across as the ultimate life hack, as it allows them to further release themselves from their bodily needs and exist purely for the purpose of being efficient in their search for profit.
 In this way, food preparation and consumption necessary on a daily basis is reduced to a minimum, and food is reinterpreted purely as fuel for the body.